 Trust is the basis of my tutoring and teaching philosophy.
 Every student deserves to know that their tutor is out for their best interests, part of which includes the understanding that not every student learns the same way.
 I like to draw out the student's own natural ability and personal strengths for an easy-going and positive experience without ever worrying about being condescended or a lack of chemistry!

-CSU Los Angeles - MA, English / Critical Theory
+Graduate Degree: CSU Los Angeles - Master of Arts, English / Critical Theory

 GRE Subject Test in Literature in English